Ah, parts of speech. We talk about them all the time.

-For many of us, the last time we discussed parts of speech was in third-grade English class.
-We watched season two of “Schoolhouse Rock,” practiced circling the nouns and underlining the verbs in sample sentences, then moved on with our lives and forgot all about our time with the parts of speech.
+Or, for many of us, the last time we discussed parts of speech was in our third-grade English class.
+We watched season two of “Schoolhouse Rock.”
+Then, we practiced circling the nouns, underlining the verbs in sample sentences, and moved on with our lives, forgetting all about our wonderful time with the parts of speech.

 1. Noun